ekiametis/pdf-signer/README.md

 # Description

-This solution provides a REST service with express and JSingPDF library.
+This solution provides a REST microservice layer with express and JSingPDF library.
 [JSignPDF](https://github.com/kwart/jsignpdf) is a Java project that sign and verify PDF files.

 # Requirements